jonjonlarson/fitcommit-react-native/README.md

 - `yarn start` to start the metro bundler, in a dedicated terminal
 - `yarn <platform>` to run the *platform* application (remember to start a simulator or connect a device)

-## Digging Deeper

-To learn more about this boilerplate, go to [full documentation](https://thecodingmachine.github.io/react-native-boilerplate)

 ## License

 This project is released under the [MIT License](LICENSE).

-## About us

-[TheCodingMachine](https://www.thecodingmachine.com/) is a web and mobile agency based in Paris and Lyon, France.
-We are [constantly looking for new developers and team leaders](https://www.thecodingmachine.com/nous-rejoindre/) and we love [working with freelancers](https://coders.thecodingmachine.com/).
-You'll find [an overview of all our open source projects on our website](https://thecodingmachine.io/open-source) and on [Github](https://github.com/thecodingmachine).